Infantile hemangiomas are the most common benign tumor of infancy, often appearing as a red birthmark.

 Medical management of infantile hemangiomas include prescribing steroids, interferon alpha, vincristine, or propanalol.
 In severe cases, surgical management is sometimes considered.
 Depending on the case, laser debulking, excision, tracheotomy, or open airway excision may be recommended.

-For more information about infantile hemangiomas, please speak with your child's physician.
+For more information about subglottic hemangiomas, please speak with your child's physician.